YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 The `<variable> [ <expression> ]` construct denotes arrays.
-Regarding  arrays and variables, for now we do not concern ourselves with value assigment to them, but We allow reading booleans off them, i.e., a variable equals either 0 or 1, and an array is just a fixed-length list of 0's and 1's.
+Regarding  arrays and variables, for now we do not concern ourselves with value assigment to them, but we allow reading booleans off them, i.e., a variable equals either 0 or 1, and an array is just a fixed-length list of 0's and 1's.